Dynamically Controlled Protein Crystal Growth (DCPCG) - 11.22.16

 Most DCPCG operations were conducted remotely by crew at the Remote Operations Control Center at the University of Alabama - Birmingham and at the Telescience Support Center at Marshall Space Flight Center.
 The ground crew was able to change the experiment parameters based on feedback from the in-line moisture sensor and the static light scattering sensor.
 The Station crew monitored and programed the experiments via the C-Locker, if needed.

 DCPCG was the first flight test of an apparatus designed to control the crystal growth process by controlling the rate of evaporation.
 The apparatus worked on orbit, and crystals were grown for the test proteins; however, the investigators determined that the growth could have been better.
 The same apparatus was used in extensive testing on the ground.
 Researchers tested a selection of protein solutions, including insulin (a hormone produced by the pancreas to regulate the metabolism and use of sugar), serum albumin, and lysozyme (an enzyme that attacks bacteria) and found that a slower evaporation rate yielded better results than a more rapid evaporation rate.
 While the results of the ground tests were published, the DCPCG experiment investigators did not seek to publish any structures from crystals grown in orbit.
-(Evans et al. 2009)
+(Evans et al. 2009)^ back to top

 DeLucas LJ.
 Applications of Protein Crystallography in Structural Biology and Drug Design.
 39th Aerospace Sciences Meeting and Exhibit, Reno, NV; 2001